Trusted Pasadena Visitation Lawyers

 Whether you are a non-custodial parent seeking visitation or a custodial parent concerned about your children's relationship with your children's other parent when that person is negligent or in some way harmful to the children, it is important that you understand what options are available to you.
-You and the other parent may either agree to a visitation arrangement with or without the help of lawyers, or if a negotiated agreement cannot be reached, a judge will make a decision according to the the evidence.
+You and the other parent may either agree to a visitation arrangement with or without the help of lawyers.
+If a negotiated agreement cannot be reached, a judge will make a decision according to the evidence.

 Types of visitation orders include:

 - Fixed or "reasonable" visitation schedule

 - Supervised visitation

 A "no visitation" order would be granted only in cases where the court finds that time spent with one parent would have harmful effects on the child's well-being.
 This requires substantial evidence that it is not in the best interest of the children to have visitation.

 Depending on your relationship with your children's other parent and how well the two of you were able to initially communicate and collaborate, you may have agreed to a visitation schedule that stated one or both parents had merely "reasonable" visitation.
 These types of schedules work for some, but many people eventually find these types of non-specific schedules become unworkable, forcing them to renegotiate or go to court to obtain a fixed schedule that is age-appropriate for their children.